 The earliest studies of intermittent phototherapy focused on term (37 weeks’ gestation and greater) and late preterm newborns (34-36 weeks’ gestation) with non-hemolytic jaundice.
 In a 2015 study of 75 newborns in India, phototherapy using a “12 hour on/12 hour off” regimen was found to actually be superior to continuous phototherapy.
 Per a more recent meta-analysis of intermittent phototherapy, which included 716 newborns and was published in 2021, intermittent phototherapy was found to be as effective and safer than continuous phototherapy.

 ABO incompatibility, which is the most common cause of hemolytic jaundice, happens when a mother has a different blood type than her fetus.
 In ABO incompatibility maternal antibodies cross the placenta and attack fetal red blood cells.
 Bilirubin levels rise as a result of red blood cell destruction and the majority of babies with hemolysis due to ABO incompatibility become jaundiced enough to need phototherapy treatment.
-Newborns with this problem develop more severe and prolonged jaundice that babies whose hyperbilirubinemia results from non-hemolytic processes and, as a result, often need to be under phototherapy lights for several days to weeks.
+Newborns with this problem develop more severe and prolonged jaundice than babies whose hyperbilirubinemia results from non-hemolytic processes and, as a result, often need to be under phototherapy lights for several days to weeks.

 Intermittent phototherapy has been found to be as effective as continuous phototherapy for babies with hemolytic jaundice.
 Researchers in China compared bilirubin levels in groups of newborns with hemolytic jaundice who received continuous phototherapy versus intermittent phototherapy for 72 hours in a 2019 study.
 Both groups of babies had comparable bilirubin levels prior to the initiation of treatment and there was no difference in bilirubin levels at the end of treatment.